 Linda is lonely and often spends most of her time at home.
 Her friends sometimes ask her to come out for dinner and meet new people.
 Linda feels that that is it useless to try to meet people.
-No one really could like her.
-“People are all mean and superficial anyway”.
+No one really would like her.
+“People are all mean and superficial anyway.”

 3. Mental Filter

 Mary is having a bad day.
 As she drives home, a kind gentleman waves her to go ahead of him as she merges into traffic.
 Later in her trip, another driver cuts her off.
-She grumbles to herself that “there are nothing but rude and insensitive people in my city”.
+She grumbles to herself that, “everybody is rude and insensitive in my city.”

 4. Disqualifying the Positive